 Family and friends

-Spending more time with the people you love can be healing and can help you get over the loss of a pet.
+Spending more time with the people you love can be healing and can help when you feel you can’t get over the loss of your cat.

 You have nothing to feel guilty for